mmikkel/CacheFlag-Craft3/README.md

 ### Mixing global and element levels

 You can of course combine these two to make some really advanced setups when clearing your template caches.
 Let's say you have a section called "Wicked Entries" and while clearing a specific template for the entries in this section (using `element-ELEMENT_ID`) you also want to make sure your homepage is cleared as well because maybe you are displaying the 5 latest _wicked entries_ somewhere and you want to make sure that if someone edits one of the top 5 entries the homepage also updates.
-Just add the flag `homepage` to your "Wicked Entries" section in Cache Flag's CP section and when an entry within the section is edited Cache Flag will not only clear the automaticlly set flag `element-ELEMENT_ID` but also merge in the `homepage` flag and clear its related cache(s) as well.
+Just add the flag `homepage` to your "Wicked Entries" section in Cache Flag's CP section and when an entry within the section is edited Cache Flag will not only clear the automatically set flag `element-ELEMENT_ID` but also merge in the `homepage` flag and clear its related cache(s) as well.
 Be creative!

 Beyond the `flagged` parameter, the `{% cacheflag %}` tag _supports all the same parameters_ as the native `{% cache %}` tag – so I'll just refer to [the official documentation for the latter](https://docs.craftcms.com/v3/dev/tags/cache.html#app).